alexander-hm/CS61_Database_Project/Database_Build_Plan.md

 ## Data Input
 After the tables are created, the dataset is imported into MySQL and formatted into the respective tables.

-#### Pre-Import Manipulation/Transformation
+### Pre-Import Manipulation/Transformation
 Prior to importing the dataset to MySQL, the data will be cleaned up from the .CSV files in Excel.
 Specific alterations include:
 - Delete the quote_type attribute from the etf.csv table because it is obsolete (all 'ETF' for the subset of the dataset being used).
 - Delete the AAA fund from the etf_prices.csv table because it does not exist in the etf.csv table.
 - Review data from the etf.csv table for discrepancies from alignment issues from 'fund_short_name, fund_long_name,' and 'fund_family' as described in the discussion on [Kaggle](https://www.kaggle.com/datasets/stefanoleone992/mutual-funds-and-etfs/discussion/329929).
-#### Import Processes
+### Import Processes
 Load the two .csv files into the created 'us_funds' database using the Table Data Import Wizard.
-#### Post-Import Manipulation/Transformation
+### Post-Import Manipulation/Transformation
 Using the 'INSERT INTO' command, populate the 16 tables with data from the two .CSV tables.
+Similar to creating the tables, populating the tables should be done in the same order so that successive tables can reference data such as 'region' and 'region_id'.

 Sample code for importing data into the 'region' table:
 ```sql